Driftwood Public Library

 Mindful Awareness Meditation

-Sessions include a welcoming time for introductions, sharing and orienting everyone towards a contemplative space.
-Individuals are invited to share specifically and/or generally any areas of interest or concern that they’ve come with.
+Our 90 minute session includes a Welcoming time for introductions, sharing and orienting ourselves towards a contemplative space.
+Individuals are invited to share specifically and/or generally on any areas of interest or concern they arrive with.
 Those who wish only to listen may pass on sharing.

-Tom and Trudi lead two meditations, both of which are silent.
-The first lasts for 20 minutes, followed by a short break for movement, lavatory breaks, and general interaction.
-The second meditation runs for 10-15 minutes.
+We do two meditation sessions, both of which are Silent.
+Our 1st meditation goes for 20 minutes, followed by a short break for movement, lavatory use or general interaction.
+Our 2nd meditation runs between 10-15 minutes

 Real Yoga